kelloggm/wpi-paper/experiments/experimental-procedure.md

       `java -cp "$CHECKERFRAMEWORK/checker/dist/checker.jar" org.checkerframework.framework.stub.RemoveAnnotationsForInference .`
    3. Push the unannotated code:
       `git commit -am "output of RemoveAnnotationsForInference" ; git push origin unannotated`
-   4. Verify that, because the annotations have been removed, the program no longer typechecks.
-You should see an error from one of the Checker Framework checkers you recorded in step B3 when you re-run whatever command you used to run the typechecker before.
+   4. Verify that, because the annotations have been removed, the program no longer typechecks You should see an error from one of the Checker Framework checkers you recorded in step B3 when you re-run whatever command you used to run the typechecker before (If you only see warnings, check if `-Awarns` is being used, remove it and compile to confirm the project typechecks, add it back afterwards).
          Note: the `RemoveAnnotationsForInference` program might remove annotations that it should not (e.g., annotations from non-Checker-Framework projects that are required for the project to compile).
-         If you see only warnings, check to see if there is an `Awarns` argument and remove it.
          If you see something else (e.g., a `symbol not found` error), follow these steps:
          1. Run `git diff origin/baseline` to see the removed annotations.
 Examine each removed annotation and check whether it belongs to the Checker Framework.
 You can do this by searching for the annotation's name in the [Checker Framework manual](https://checkerframework.org/manual/).